 The main event today was a long hike through the Redwood Forests at the Avenue of the Giants.
 The drive through the Avenue of the Giants was beautiful, although the combination of the 55mph speed limit and huge trees only inches from the road was beyond me.
 Luckily everybody took it easy, admiring the views.

-Near Leggett, we unapologetically did an extremely zany thing and drove through the Chandelier Tree.
+Near Leggett, we unapologetically did an incredibly zany thing and drove through the Chandelier Tree.
 The sign claims that the tree is 315 ft / 96m high and 21 ft / 6.40m in diameter, but was recently laser-measured as being 276 ft / 78m high and 16 ft / 4.90m in diameter.
 Still tall enough to snap your neck when trying to look all the way up…

 Highway 1 / Pacific Star Winery

 Although Leggett is only 6 miles as the crow flies from the ocean, the warning at the start of Highway 1 that there would be windy roads for the next 23 miles, turned out to be completely accurate.
-I was urged to slow down to prevent having to clean the car on the inside… When we got back to the coast line, the Shoreline Highway was pretty straight again so everybody got to recover.
+I was urged to slow down to prevent having to clean the car on the inside… When we got back to the coastline, the Shoreline Highway was pretty straight again, so everybody got to recover.

-The wines were mostly from Italian varietals (the well-known ones as well as the more obscure Charbono) mostly sourced from more inland vineyards near Ukiah.
-We especially liked their Zinfandel and It’s My Fault White Blend (a nod to the fact that the Pacific Star fault line runs straight under the winery), but also took home a bottle of their Petite Sirah.
+The wines were mostly from Italian varietals (the well-known ones as well as the more obscure Charbono), mostly sourced from more inland vineyards near Ukiah.
+We especially liked their Zinfandel, and It’s My Fault White Blend (a nod to the fact that the Pacific Star fault line runs straight under the winery), but also took home a bottle of their Petite Sirah.

 The Glass Beach